2024 Solar Incentives Guide for West Hollywood, CA - Tax Credits & Rebates

 • Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (normally small) amount of electricity can qualify for SRECs or similar performance-based incentives.
 SRECs and performance-based incentives in general are typically provided at the state level.
 You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 • Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you've signed a net metering agreement with your West Hollywood utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.
+If you've signed a net metering agreement with your West Hollywood utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you may receive a refund equivalent to a percentage of the value.

 Best Regional Coverage